legalese/legalese.github.io/doc/survery-of-software-we-might-use-or-build-on-for-L4.md

 ## FormaLex / FL language
 *License*:

-A lot of the source code is in Spanish. :-(
+A lot of the source code is in Spanish. :-( BUT it's quite readable with google translate.

 Their actions have duration by default, and are concurrent by default.
 I believe that was a mistake.

+As of Mar 26, 2018, no commits to github repo in 2 years.

 ## CL/SCL (language) / CLAN / Anacon / C-O diagrams (Gothenburg, Cammileri, Schneider, UPPAAL MC)
 *License*: